-Wild hogs are an invasive species introduced to Florida by the Spanish in the 15th century.
-Today, rooting by feral swine causes a tremendous amount of devastation to Florida’s delicate ecosystems and hunting or trapping is the only effective means of controlling the feral swine population in Florida.
-Fortunately, wild hog meat is a delicious alternative to pork produced in confined animal factory operations (C.A.F.O.s).
-Wild hog meat is higher in omega-3 fatty acids because the animals generally subsist on a diet rich in roots, nuts, grubs, and small animals.
-As a result of their natural diet, wild hog meat is darker than corn-raised pork, is richer in flavor, and the fat is usually yellow in color due to tannins in acorns and other nuts in their diet.
+Wild hogs are an invasive species introduced to Florida by the Spanish in the 15th century, and rooting by feral swine causes a tremendous amount of devastation to Florida’s delicate ecosystems today.
+Hunting or trapping is the only effective means of controlling the feral swine population in Florida.
+Fortunately, wild hog meat is both delicious and nutritious!
+Unlike pork raised on grain feed, wild hog meat is higher in omega-3 fatty acids than conventionally raised pork because wild hogs generally subsist on a diet rich in roots, nuts, grubs, and small animals.
+A natural diet makes wild hog meat darker and richer than grain-raised pork and the fat is usually yellow in color due to tannins in acorns and other nuts in their diet.

-All of our wild hogs are trapped on private land.
-Adult animals are transported live to Nettles, a USDA-inspected facility in Lake City, Florida .
-We strive to use every part of each hog: cuts (ribs, pork chops, roasts, and boston butt), sausage, bones for broth, head for head cheese, feet for pickling, fat for lard, liver for pate.
-Any trapped piglets are kept at our registered holding facility where they are raised on an all-natural diet.
-When they reach 50 pounds, they are slaughtered for personal consumption.
+Our wild hog sausage, cuts and pate’ is made from hogs that are trapped on private land and immediately transported live to a USDA-inspected facility.
+We use every part of each hog: cuts (ribs, pork chops, roasts, and boston butt), sausage, bones for broth, head for head cheese, feet for pickling, fat for lard, liver for pate, and odds and ends are used for Feral Foods Paleo Pet treats.

 Cuts: Ham, Butt, Ribs & Shoulder $7.99/lb Loin Chops: $8.99/lb